jessicarush/javascript-notes/events.md

 touchend - finger is removed from touchscreen
 touchmove - finger dragged on touchscreen
 touchcancel - touch is interrupted
+orientationchange - device is rotated

 **Focus Events**
-focus / focusin - element gains focus
+focus / focusin - fires when an element gains focus
-blur / focusout - element looses focus
+blur / focusout - fires when an element looses focus

 **Form Events**
 input - value in any `<input>`, `<select>` or `<textarea>` has changed